Most construction projects will require you to have permits and other approvals before you can begin or manage any work that is underway.

 A water and sewer connection permit allows you to connect your new property with the City's water, sanitary, and stormwater sewer services.
 Find out when you need the permit.

-Most signs in the city require a permit under the Sign By-law.
+Signs, including painted signs, require a permit under the Sign By-law.
 Read the requirements, view the by-law, and download the application.

 The tree removal permit allows you to take out, move, or replace trees on your property.
 Review the steps to getting this permit.